gjeuken/thedance/README.md

 After the active player plays at least 2 cards, they pass the turn and draw cards from the deck until they reach the hand limit.

 Once there are no cards in the deck, the game enters the **final phase**.
-In the final phase, the active player must play _at least one_ card.
+In the final phase, the active player must play **at least one** card.
 If a player has no card in their hand, they are out of the game.
 The rest of the players keep playing until a player fails to add a card to one of the piles.

-The _final score_ is the total number of cards which are not in play (the cards still in the players' hands and the cards in the deck).
+The **final score** is the total number of cards which are not in play (the cards still in the players' hands and the cards in the deck).

 The Dance is enjoyable with the discussions within the group.
 The players should discuss their hands and try to agree on what should be played without seeing each others' hands.
 A player can say they "_have a good card to play in third pile_", but cannot say exactly which card they are planning to play.
 No card numbers should be discussed.

-<center> Enjoy the game! :) </center>
+Enjoy the game! :)